 We decided not to engage in futile disputes, and our view on psychotherapy (and mental health) can be summarized in the following points:

 - Psychotherapy is a potentially powerful social interaction that occurs in a certain, complex context (biological, historical, cultural, political, social, economic etc.).
-The context of any intervention establishes its function and should be viewed as its inseparable part.
+The context of any intervention establishes its function.

-- Therapeutic change occurs simultaneously via multiple paths, which interact and mutually moderate each other.
-These paths are not alternatives, so none of them can be dismissed by the therapist.
-They can only be ignored, or acknowledged and addressed, when possible.
+- Therapeutic change occurs simultaneously via multiple paths, which may interact and mutually moderate each other.
+These paths are not alternatives, so none of them can be dismissed by the therapist as irrelevant.
+They can only be ignored, or acknowledged and addressed, when technically possible.

 These three points laid the foundation for our work on the development of MMC/EST and can be viewed as the theoretical manifesto of our team.